-- In the year 7 AH (628/629 AD), the Prophet with about 2,000 Muslims go back to Makkah to perform the Umra, as agreed in the Hudaybiya treaty. - The Quraysh vacate the city centre of Makkah, and the Muslims have free access to the Kabah, unhindered by the government forces. - For many Muslims, it is a journey home after seven years since migrating to Madinah. - € The Prophet performs and leads all the Umra ceremonies. - The Prophet leads the prayers just outside the Kabah the first ever large congregational prayers led by the Prophet himself, right in front of the Kabah.
+- C The Quraysh vacate the city centre of Makkah, and the Muslims have free access to the Kabah, unhindered by the government forces. - ← For many Muslims, it is a journey home after seven years since migrating to Madinah. - C The Prophet performs and leads all the Umra ceremonies. - The Prophet leads the prayers just outside the Kabah the first ever large congregational prayers led by the Prophet himself, right in front of the Kabah.

-C As stipulated in the Hudaybiya treaty, the Muslims stayed in Makkah for three days, conducting themselves in strict discipline and peaceful manner; they then retuned to Madinah.
+• As stipulated in the Hudaybiya treaty, the Muslims stayed in Makkah for three days, conducting themselves in strict discipline and peaceful manner; they then retuned to Madinah.